SharePoint/sp-dev-docs/docs/solution-guidance/security-apponly-azuread.md

 [!INCLUDE [pnp-powershell](../../includes/snippets/open-source/pnp-powershell.md)]

-## Using this principal in your application using the SharePoint PnP Sites Core library
+## Using this principal in your application using the SharePoint PnP Framework library

 In a first step, you add the PnP Framework library NuGet package: https://www.nuget.org/packages/PnP.Framework.

-Once that’s done you can use below code construct:
+Once that's done you can use below code construct:

 ```csharp
 using PnP.Framework;